espressif/esp-faq/docs/en/hardware-related/hardware-design.rst

 Why do I need to connect a 499 Ω resistor to U0TXD for ESP32-S3?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

   The 499 Ω resistor is reserved for the U0TXD to suppress 80 MHz harmonics.
-For more information, please refer to `《ESP32­S3 Series Hardware Design Guidelines》 <https://www.espressif.com/sites/default/files/documentation/esp32-s3_hardware_design_guidelines_en.pdf>`_.
+For more information, please refer to `UART <https://docs.espressif.com/projects/esp-hardware-design-guidelines/en/latest/esp32s3/schematic-checklist.html#uart>`__.

 --------------

 How to calibrate the ESP32-S3 ADC in hardware?
 -------------------------------------------------------------------------------------------------------------------------------

   ESP32-S3 already has the ADC calibrated in hardware on the chip.
 ESP32-S3 ADCs can be sensitive to noise, resulting in large differences in ADC readings.
-Depending on the usage scenario, you may need to connect a bypass capacitor (e.g. 100 nF ceramic capacitor) to the ADC input pads for minimising noise.
+Depending on the usage scenario, you may need to connect a bypass capacitor (e.g. 100 nF ceramic capacitor) to the ADC input pads for minimizing noise.
 In addition, multi-sampling can be used to further mitigate the effects of noise.

 --------------